mayasharma2110/Keep-Riding/README.md

 ### Bug 1

-Navigation bar - Active page was not showing as the correct colour (saddlebrown).
+Navigation bar - Active page text was not showing as the correct colour (saddlebrown).

 ![Bug1-problem](assets/images/bug1_1.png)